teamtomo/.github/profile/README.md

 ## Key ideas

-- packages are small and do specific things well
+- packages are small and module
+- the scope of a package is limited and well defined
 - analysis is separate from IO
 - wrappers take in-memory objects
 - APIs are [Pythonic](https://peps.python.org/pep-0020/)